Operating Rules of the Commission for the Control of INTERPOL’s Files

 Rule 28: Hearings

-In accordance with Article 36 of the Statute, the Commission shall meet applicants, or their duly authorized representatives or hold hearings, if it considers this necessary for the examination of a request.
+In accordance with Article 36 of the Statute, the Commission shall meet with applicants or their duly authorized representatives or hold hearings, if it considers this necessary for the examination of a request.

 Rule 29: Confidentiality